BEST SHOULDER EXERCISES WITH DUMBBELLS

 I had lots of exercise options here, but I could only choose the best!

-If I was asked what’s the absolute best exercise for shoulder strength regardless of equipment, my answer would be the barbell overhead press.
+If I was asked what’s the absolute best exercise for shoulder strength regardless of equipment, my answer would be the barbell overhead shoulder press.
 But you need a barbell for it.

 Just because we don’t have a barbell doesn’t mean we have to give up the benefits of the overhead press movement.
 It will still be the basic foundation of your shoulder strength.